m-tabaza/scala-saas.g8/README.md

 * Wait for Metals to finish compilation - avoid running `reStart` before Metals is done compiling (keep an eye on the "Outptut" tab next to "Terminal")

 # Learning
-Scala 3 (in the backend) is used in a purely functional style.
 Many purely functional libraries from the [Typelevel](https://typelevel.org/) ecosystem are heavily utilized, and are better mastered as soon as possible:
 * [Cats](https://typelevel.org/cats/): purely functional abstractions
 * [Cats Effect](https://typelevel.org/cats-effect/): asynchronous IO and concurrency primitives
 * [Skunk](https://tpolecat.github.io/skunk/): Postgres database access